Taeung/uftrace-wiki/Tutorial.md

                 :  |
      204.783 us :  +-(1) pthread_join

+As you can see, if you omit the command line argument (function name), it'll show "main" function by default.
 It has a single backtrace and called 3 functions - "foo", "pthread_create" and "pthread_join".
 The "bar" was called from "foo" (which is called from "main" of course) in this case.
 As it only focuses on the "main", "foo" (and "bar") called from the different thread wasn't shown here.